 Drive Carefully and Slowly

-If you are on a self-drive safari, always drive slowly, as you may never know where an animal is sleeping or just leap in front of you.
+Whenever you are on a self-drive safari, always drive slowly, as you may never know where an animal is sleeping or just leap in front of you.
 Especially during the wet season, where the grasses are very tall.
-If an elephant or buffalo comes in front of you, stop your car immediately.
+Further if an elephant or buffalo comes in front of you, stop your car immediately.
 Remember not to cause any distractions that might attract any wild animal furiously.

 Keep Your Windows Up

 During your Tanzania Safari Tours, if you are in a vehicle with windows, it is better to keep them shut.
 Baboons have caused lots of nuisance for ages.
-If you are driving through a game park, baboons may enter your vehicle and start harassing.
+Although if you are driving through a game park, baboons may enter your vehicle and start harassing you.
 They are very much habituated to vehicles and won’t fear getting inside one.

 During Walking Safari